-Now, we have all ridden at night and may do so regularly, but I’m talking about that nighttime ride where it is just you and the road.
+Now, we have all ridden at night and may do so regularly, but I’m talking about that nighttime ride where it is just you and the road, and the more isolated the better.

 Anny came with me and we rarely ride alone these days.
-Because of our riding group, M.S.A.R., if we aren’t scheduling our own rides with the group, we are riding with others.
+Because of our riding group, M.S.A.R.
+(Motorcycle Safety and Awareness Riders), if we aren’t scheduling our own rides with the group, we are riding with others.
 Thus, group rides have become the norm and alone rides are rare.
 However, that just means our alone rides are more appreciated.

 It was many years ago that I would jump on my Honda Goldwing motorcycle after ten p.m. and ride a couple of hundred of miles to get away from all my problems.
 My motorcycle got me through those difficult times and I’m sure it has done the same for you.
 But riding again on a desolate road just me and Anny, surrounded by dark skies, yeah, I miss that.